Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/advancedWorkflows.md

 You can use the `Add Tag...` menu item in the list of tags to add the `MainTimeline` tag to the list if it is not present.

-The tag name can be configured in the Shotgun Panel settings, for the current environment. `tk-config-unity` sets this value in `env/includes/settings/tk-multi-shotgunpanel.yml`:
+The tag name can be configured in the Shotgrid Panel settings, for the current environment. `tk-config-unity` sets this value in `env/includes/settings/tk-multi-Shotgridpanel.yml`:

 <img src="images/main_timeline_setting.png" style="border: 1px solid black"/>

 ## Enabling Advanced Workflows
 Unity uses a custom Version entity field named `sg_unity_metadata` in order to save metadata that is used in advanced workflows.
-Your Shotgun site administrator needs to add this custom field:
+Your Shotgrid site administrator needs to add this custom field:

 1. As an administrator, go to the Versions page